arnabAdhikary98/assignment-html-masai/README.md

 - Made a simple layout of MasaiInvestors page using HTML and CSS.
 - Made a simple layout of MasaiNews page using HTML and CSS.
 - Made a layout using flex properties using HTML & CSS.
+- Made a weekly schedule layout using HTML grid properties.